Brett-Tanner/Journal/Apr_23.md

     - Email SM saying it's been created with link to the invoice
     - Email parent with details and provisional price

+- Events

+  - [] Events need a revenue goal
+  - [] Make options a check box, not a button
+  - [] Add names of registered time slots to a box on the price bar which expands up and down when clicked

 - Invoices

   - [] Staff should be able to edit if not in SS